TjeerdFokkens/SHARP-ABox-Consistency/README.md

 https://gupea.ub.gu.se/handle/2077/74797

 Short explanation
-The model performs the ABox consistency algorithm from page 75 from the book 'An Introduction to Description Logic', by F. Baader, I. Horrocks, C. Lutz and U. Sattler, as if it were run on a human brain.
+SHARP performs the ABox consistency algorithm from page 75 from the book 'An Introduction to Description Logic', by F. Baader, I. Horrocks, C. Lutz and U. Sattler, as if it were run on a human brain.
 It does this by using the cognitive architecture ACT-R, into which the algorithm is implemented.
 For more info on ACT-R, please refer to: J. Whitehill, 'Understanding act-r - an outsider’s perspective' https://doi.org/10.48550/arXiv.1306.0125.